Splizard/0ed/Readme.md

 ### Known Issues

-* Does not save to the correct mod location on Windows, also has not been tested on Windows at all.
+* Has not been tested on Windows at all.
 * Props are not shown in the 3D view.
 * Some models refuse to load, others have incorrect textures.
 WebGL limitations...
 * User interface is ugly, don't worry though, I will be working with a designer to improve it.
 * XML attributes are not displayed and are unable to be modified (they are still preserved though).
-* The editor will not load your changes to a mod, it will load the entity from the public mod.
 * The 0ad data path is currently inflexible.